dynamicstrategies/cardano-card-gateway/README.md

 <!-- ABOUT THE PROJECT -->
 ## 1 - About The Project

-This is a cross chain collaboration between Cardano and the Polygon blockchains.
+This is a cross chain collaboration between Cardano and EVM blockchains with a fiat onramp

 The codebase includes components for:
 - Accepting card payments for Digital Assets using an EVM payment processor
-- Receiving the payment into a Smart Contract on a Polygon network
+- Receiving the payment into a Smart Contract on a Polygon or Arbitrum network
 - Sending Digital Assets to the buyer on the Cardano network

 If you want to contribute this repo then make yourself known with a pull request, or a suggested enhancement via the issue tracker

+We have so far tested this to receive payment into Polygon and Arbitrum smart contracts and send Assets on the Cardano blockchain

 ### Demo
 Demo of a sample shopfront with a "Pay with Card" button is available here: